ZMil/draftDay/README.md

 - Automatic feedback (How many pokemon are possible with the selected parameters -> whether it's feasible with the amount of teams selected)

 - 'Copy to clipboard' button for teams when draft is over.
+DONE

 - Option to generate pokemon with moves and items.